 Cork board button arrangement from Nerfect uses numbers to identify individual button designs

-Don't have a cork board?
+While learning how to put buttons on a corkboard is beneficial, what if you don't have a cork board?
 Sheets of cork are easy to come by at craft and home improvement stores and can be adhered to pretty much any surface for instant pin-ability.

 6. DIY Frame Display

-While a pre-made cork board or a cute container is a convenient option for displaying your pins, sometimes creating a DIY table display is exactly what you need to showcase all the types of buttons you have to offer.
+While a pre-made cork board or a cute container is a convenient option for displaying your pins, sometimes creating a DIY table pin collection display is exactly what you need to showcase all the types of buttons you have to offer.
 Take a look at these innovative ideas to help inspire you to make your own frame display.

 This DIY button display from Rookie magazine was designed to show off your personal collection, but the frame & fabric idea could easily be updated for a retail display.
 Since you select the frame and fabric choices, this display can be customized to fit your brand.